scipy-conference/scipy_proceedings/papers/manz_anywidget/main.md

 contrast, AFM defines a minimal set of essential interfaces focused on (1) communicating with the kernel and (2) modifying notebook output cells, without dictating state or UI models.
 This approach allows widgets to be defined without dependencies, reducing boilerplate and preventing lock-in.
-While authors are free to incorporate third-party JavaScript tooling or frameworks to enhance their own widgets or boost their productivity, importantly, no such tools are needed for JCP compatibility, user installation, or publishing.
+Authors may still use third-party JavaScript libraries or tooling, but these are not necessary for JCP compatibility, publishing, or user installation.

 ### Rapid Iteration